DavdePianist/alx_html_css/Directory/README.md

-Have a fully functional web page that looks professional
+Have a fully functional web page that looks professional using figma
-# alx_html_css